alextanhongpin/ideas/principles.md

 - Don't look for **temporary solutions**, design your system the correct way.
 If you design a temporary working solution and you did not look back into it, you are gonna create a new legacy.
 If you do not know the correct way, spend some time researching/asking others.
 - When reviewing, be honest.
 Reviewers should not hesitate to comment/criticize.
 Also, codes should be reviewed by a minimum of two reviewers.
 Letting code reviews pass for the sake of passing will add technical debts to your organization.
+- Most of the time, we will have idea on what is the right thing to do - but often there are times that test our decision - are you gonna stick to the right thing, or are you just gonna let it slip for once?

 ## Correctness over simplicity